 Topics for last year's program included fire ecology of the Crown of the Continent, history of the Many Glacier Hotel, geology of Waterton-Glacier International Peace Park, and much more!
 This year, Science & History Day will take place on Tuesday, July 23, 2019 at the St. Mary Visitor Center in Glacier National Park.
 The event begins at 9:30 a.m. and ends at 3:30 p.m.
 Detailed information and a schedule of speakers coming soon.

 This event is free and open to the public.
 Attendees are encouraged to bring a sack lunch to enjoy during the one hour break.
 For more information, contact the Crown of the Continent Research Learning Center at 406-888-7863.

 In 2010, Glacier National Park's Citizen Science Program began partnering with Glacier's Invasive Plant Program to put on an annual noxious weed blitz.
 Participants spend the morning learning how to identify five targeted invasive plant species as well as learn how these species are harming our ecosystem.
 After lunch, staff and volunteers head out to "weed infested" areas to pull noxious weeds.

-This year marks the ninth year for Glacier National Park's Noxious Weed Blitz!
-The event is on Tuesday, July 17, 2018 from 10:00 a.m. to 4:00 p.m. at the West Glacier Community Building, located in park headquarters.
+This year marks the tenth year for Glacier National Park's Noxious Weed Blitz!
+The event is on Thursday, July 18, 2019 from 10:00 a.m. to 4:00 p.m. in West Glacier.
+Please RSVP.
 Participants are asked to bring gloves for hand pulling, hiking footwear, and plenty of drinking water.
 Glacier National Park Conservancy will provide a free lunch for all attendees.